30+ Warhammer 40K 3D Print Files & Best Sites in 2023

 CGTrader is one of the best places online to find more options for STL minifigures of all kinds.
-Naturally, this marketplace lends itself well to the Warhammer scene, and hosts a great range of 3D print minifigures for tabletop gamers to purchase at a cost, print, and enjoy today.
+Naturally, this marketplace lends itself well to the Warhammer scene, and hosts a great range of 3D print minifigures for tabletop gamers.

-Be careful, though.
-Many of the models found on CGTrader may not produce desired results on standard or cheap home 3D printers.
+Be careful, though, as many of the models found on CGTrader may not produce the desired results on standard or cheap home 3D printers.
 A lot of these designers have access to more impressive tech than the average hobbyist, so make sure you’ve got a machine capable of handling the high-detailed prints available here before getting your hopes up.

 If you want to go all-out, then try this collection of 19 Warhammer minifigures you can buy all at once to give your collection a head start.
 You can’t argue with a collection that stands out in both quality and quantity!

-Don’t think it’s just humans getting the high-quality treatment, however, as you can also find this collection of Warhammer dwarves to give a new meaning to the word miniature.
+You can also find humanoid characters like this collection of Warhammer dwarves to give a new meaning to the word miniature.

-For a truly eclectic team for the dedicated tabletop warrior, then I highly recommend checking out this amazing bundle of fantasy Warhammer figurines to diversify your forces.
-There’s just about everything here, from demons to zombies, elves to witches, and they all look amazing.
+For a truly eclectic team for the dedicated tabletop warrior, then I recommend checking out this amazing bundle of fantasy Warhammer figurines to diversify your forces.

 Our Top Picks: Best Warhammer STL Files for 3D Printing